darnjo/log-proto/api/README.md

 You may also run the app inside of a docker container.
 At the time of writing, the progress bar doesn't output properly inside of a docker container, but the event generation links for each resource are valid and the API works correctly.
 This is suitable for a deployment scenario more than local development at the present time.

 ## [Ensure you're running Docker on your platform](https://docs.docker.com/install/).
+  Docker version 18.09.7, build 2d0083d or greater at the time of writing.
 ## Build the API container

   From the root of the node directory, run the following command: